Elections in Japan: 2012 Japanese general election

+History

+Rules and regulations, supervision

+Both national & local elections are regulated by the Public Offices Election Law (公職選挙法, kōshoku-senkyo-hō) of 1950.

 Elections are supervised by Election Administration Commissions at each administrative level under the general direction of the Central Election Management Council, an extraordinary organ attached to the Ministry of Internal Affairs and Communications (MIC).
-The minimum voting age in Japan's non-compulsory electoral system was reduced from twenty to eighteen years in June 2016.
+The minimum voting age in Japan's non-compulsory electoral system was reduced from 20 to 18 years in June 2016.
 Voters must satisfy a three-month residency requirement before being allowed to cast a ballot.

 For those seeking offices, there are two sets of age requirements: twenty-five years of age for admission to the House of Representatives and most local offices, and thirty years of age for admission to the House of Councillors and the prefectural governorship.
 Each deposit for candidacy for national election is 3 million yen (about 27 thousand dollars) for a single-seat constituency and 6 million yen (about 54 thousand dollars) for proportional representation.